-Identify, protect, maintain and encourage rehabilitation of the Natural Environment System and coordinate with the City of London and neighbouring municipalities the planning and management of those elements of the Natural Environment System which are shared with the County.
+Identify, protect, maintain and encourage rehabilitation of the Natural Environment and coordinate with neighbouring municipalities and Indigenous Communities the planning and management of those elements of the Natural Environment which are shared with the County.

-Local municipalities shall identify Provincial, County and locally significant elements of the Natural Environment System in their official plans and secondary plans and develop policies to ensure their protection, maintenance and where necessary, rehabilitation.
+Local municipalities shall identify Provincial, County and locally significant elements of the Natural Environment in their official plans and secondary plans and develop policies to ensure their protection, maintenance and where necessary, rehabilitation.

-Where the private landowner is not satisfied regarding the type and/or extent of specific elements of the Natural Environment System on a property, a reevaluation may be requested and the County will address the issue in consultation with the Province or Conservation Authority.
+Where the private landowner is not satisfied regarding the identified elements of the Natural Environment on a property, a re-evaluation may be undertaken by a landowner through the completion and approval of a Development Assessment Report.

-New development shall be directed away from the Natural Environment System wherever possible.
+New development shall be directed away from the Natural Environment wherever possible in accordance with the Provincial Policy Statement, Conservation Authorities Act, Endangered Species Act, Fisheries Act and other relevant Federal or Provincial Legislation.

-Where elements of the Natural Environment System are held in private ownership, there is no requirement that the lands shall be made available for public use nor is there any obligation on the part of the County or local municipality to purchase the identified lands.
+Where elements of the Natural Environment are held in private ownership, there is no requirement that the lands shall be made available for public use nor is there any obligation on the part of the County or local municipality to purchase the identified lands.